World Elephant

 The Ashtadiggajas (अष्टदिग्गज) is a group of eight legendary elephants that appear in Hindu cosmology, serving as the guardians of the eight zones of the universe.
 There are also eight female elephants that stand beside the Ashtadiggajas, referred to as the Ashtadikkarinis.

 List

-There are a total of eight Ashtadiggjas and Ashtadikkarinis that stand guard over the eight zones:
+There are a total of eight Ashtadiggajas and Ashtadikkarinis that stand guard over the eight zones: